 If you get divorced and have no children or other dependents, then you may not need the coverage anymore and, you and your ex may be better off simply selling the policy to a qualified buyer.

-This is usually much more profitable than merely splitting the amount of cash value in the policy (assuming you have permanent coverage), as the buyer will usually pay you two to three times the amount of the cash value and then assume ownership of the policy.
 The company will receive the death benefit when you or your spouse (or both of you) dies, and they will assume the responsibility of paying the premiums from then on.